MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### Power BI

-Power BI is Microsofts Business Intelligence and Reporting applicaiton.
+Power BI is Microsoft's Business Intelligence and Reporting application.
 It allows you to connect and visualize any data using the unified, scalable platform for self-service and enterprise business intelligence (BI) that’s easy to use and helps you gain deeper data insight.

 Power BI provides a simple, intuitive, easy to use experience for end users to create their own reports and dashboards.

 ### Power Platform Data Loss Prevention

 A set of policies that can be applied to the Power Platform tenant or environment to prevent data leakage by grouping connectors deemed for business or personal use to be used together.
-Additionally, connectors can be blocked from any use and new connectors can be added by default to the business, personal or blocked group as needed.
+Additionally, connectors can be blocked from any use and new connectors can be added by default to the business, personal, or blocked group as needed.
 Custom connectors can also be classified at the environment level.

 ### PowerShell